billroy/notesoup/INSTALL-Heroku.md

 * You need an account at [Heroku](http://www.heroku.com/).
 The free tier is suitable for testing and personal use.

-### Local Workstation Setup
+* You need the heroku command line tools.
 See the [Heroku NodeJS Cookbook](http://devcenter.heroku.com/articles/node-js) and perform the section "Local Workstation Setup".
-After installing the appropriate package for your system, log in to Heroku:
+After installing the appropriate tools package for your system, log in to Heroku:

 	$ heroku login

 Once you are logged in, continue with the deployment procedure here.

-### RedisToGo nano.
+### Where the notes go: RedisToGo nano.

 RedisToGo provides a free "nano" tier of service that is suitable for experimentation and personal use.
-Instructions on configuring this tier of service are below.

 Be aware this free level of service does not include backup, and provides only 5MB storage.
 If you use more than a couple hundred folders, you'll exceed the capacity of the nano tier.
 [Consider a paid plan](http://addons.heroku.com/redistogo), or a local soup.

+The scripts/heroku-start.sh script configures the nano tier of service; edit it if required.

 ### Deployment procedure

 	$ git clone http://bitlash.net/git/notesoup.git
 	$ cd notesoup
 	$ ./scripts/heroku-start.sh

 The console output will contain the name of your new server.
 Open a browser on that url and you should see the system/welcome page.